 The last box you’ll see in Section 1 is the preparer or translator certification.
 If your employee had either a preparer or translator help them complete the form, that individual must affirm that they assisted by completing this part of Section 1.
 If the employee used more than one preparer or translator, they can fill out the I-9 Form Supplement.
 If the employee did not use a preparer or translator they can simply check the box that says “I did not use a preparer or translator.”

-As mentioned earlier, it’s good practice to ask your employee to bring their verification documents (as well as any other new hire documentation they need) on their first day of work so that you have enough time to complete the I-9 form within the three business day time frame.
-You can provide the I-9 form and instructions to the employee ahead of time as well so that they know what documents they need to bring.
+As mentioned earlier, it’s good practice to ask your employee to bring their verification documents, as well as any other new hire documentation they need, on their first day of work so that you have enough time to complete the I-9 form within the three business day time frame.
+You can provide the form and instructions to the employee ahead of time as well so that they know what documents they need to bring.

-The documents an employee can use to verify their eligibility to work in the United States is included as part of the I-9 form.
+The documents an employee can use to verify their eligibility to work in the United States are included as part of the I-9 form.
 See the chart below.

-As the chart specifies, the employee must present unexpired documents, either: one from list A (shows identity and authorization) or a combination of one from list B (shows identity) and one from list C (shows authorization).
-Remember, the employee does not need documents from all three categories, either one from A or one from B & C. Most U.S. citizens either use a passport or passport card (List A) or a drivers license (List B) and social security card (List C).
+As the chart specifies, the employee must present unexpired documents, either: one from List A (shows identity and authorization) or a combination of one from List B (shows identity) and one from List C (shows authorization).
+Remember, the employee does not need documents from all three categories: it’s either one from A, or one each from B and C. Most U.S. citizens either use a passport or passport card (List A), or a combination of a drivers license (List B) and social security card (List C).

 Federal law says you cannot specify which documents an employee presents and you cannot ask for documents from B and C if the employee provides you one from A or vice versa.

-If a newly hired employee is not able to present acceptable documents within the three business day timeframe, their employment should be terminated.
+If a newly hired employee is not able to present acceptable documents within the three business day time frame, you should let that employee go.

 Many employers make photocopies of the documents, although it is not required that you do so.
 The only caveat is that if you choose to make copies, you must make them for all employees’ documents, to prevent any violation of anti-discrimination laws.
 If you’re using HR software to complete your I-9 forms for your employees, you’ll mark off which documents you reviewed on that platform.

 You also have the option to use a tool called E-Verify which allows you to verify an employee’s work eligibility online.
 E-Verify electronically matches information provided by your employee on their I-9 form against records from the Social Security Administration and the DHS.
-Using this tool is free and completely voluntary, so it’s good to know that you have the option to use it.
+Using this tool is free and completely voluntary for most employers, so it’s good to know that you have the option to use it.
 Some employers engaged in federal contracts may be required to use E-Verify.

 In Section 2 of the I-9 form, you’ll confirm the details of the verification documents that your employee provided and that you reviewed.
 Either on paper, electronically, or in your HR software, you’ll fill in the document title, issuing authority, number, and expiration date (if any) based on your employee’s documents.
-You’ll fill in your employee’s start date at the bottom of this section, fill in your basic information, date, and sign.
-See a correctly completed I-9 Section 2 below.
+You’ll fill in your employee’s start date at the bottom of this section, fill in your basic information, date it, and sign.
+See a correctly completed version of Form I-9, Section 2 below.

 In this case, you would be filling in Section 3 because you’ve rehired an employee within three years from the date their I-9 form was previously completed.
 Instead of filling in a completely new I-9, you can simply complete Section 3 of their original one.

-While it is not required that you fill out Section 3 after an employee has had a legal name change (such as after getting married) USCIS does recommend that you keep the I-9 form up to date with your employee’s most current information, and thus, fill out Section 3.
+While it is not required that you fill out Section 3 after an employee has had a legal name change (such as after getting married), USCIS does recommend that you keep the I-9 form updated with your employee’s most current information, and thus, fill out Section 3.

 Here is a correctly completed Section 3 of the I-9 form.